 Pinterest (PINS) Gains But Lags Market: What You Should Know

-Coming into today, shares of the digital pinboard and shopping tool company had gained 21.96% in the past month.
-In that same time, the Computer and Technology sector lost 9.14%, while the S&P 500 lost 6.31%.
+Coming into today, shares of the digital pinboard and shopping tool company had gained 25.08% in the past month.
+In that same time, the Computer and Technology sector gained 3.41%, while the S&P 500 gained 2.44%.

 Investors will be hoping for strength from PINS as it approaches its next earnings release.
-In that report, analysts expect PINS to post earnings of $0.03 per share.
-This would mark year-over-year growth of 200%.
-Our most recent consensus estimate is calling for quarterly revenue of $362.30 million, up 29.53% from the year-ago period.
+On that day, PINS is projected to report earnings of $0.03 per share, which would represent year-over-year growth of 200%.
+Meanwhile, our latest consensus estimate is calling for revenue of $362.30 million, up 29.53% from the prior-year quarter.

 Investors should also note any recent changes to analyst estimates for PINS.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 PINS currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, PINS is currently trading at a Forward P/E ratio of 876.4.
-Its industry sports an average Forward P/E of 79.09, so we one might conclude that PINS is trading at a premium comparatively.
+Investors should also note PINS's current valuation metrics, including its Forward P/E ratio of 867.8.
+This valuation marks a premium compared to its industry's average Forward P/E of 84.56.

 The Internet - Software industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 180, putting it in the bottom 29% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 169, which puts it in the bottom 34% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.